davehermann/dohcp/Readme.md

 With an HTTPS *POST* option, **every aspect of of a DNS query can be encrypted end-to-end**.

 ### Adding in DHCP
-While not strictly necessary for DoH usage, encapsulating both DNS and DHCP in a single package does have advantages.
+While not strictly necessary for DoH usage, encapsulating both DNS and DHCP in a single package does have advantages for indexing local resources within local DNS.

+## Current Status
+As of initial release, DHCP and DNS have been dogfooded for weeks within a complex home/home office environment consisting of several dozen devices spanning computers, phones, networking, and IoT.

+## Future Plans
++ DoHCP-to-DoHCP communication
+    + Geared toward multiple DNS providers with shared internal DNS data
+    + Failover DHCP
++ More extensive, and detailed, information available via the utility querying
+    + Going beyond simple logging by looking at device data - both DHCP and DNS - over time
++ DHCPv6 support has been started
+    + This code may not be released for quite some time.
+    + IPv6-related patches won't be accepted in the interim.